 Historical Background

 The origins of sawmill gravy can be traced back to the rural Southern kitchens, where it became essential for hearty breakfasts.
 Over the years, it has evolved, reflecting regional variations based on local ingredients and culinary practices.
-Its cultural significance also ties back to the working-class communities who relied on this dish for sustenance.
-Sawmill gravy emerged during a time when ingredients were limited, showcasing the art of using available resources effectively.
+Its cultural significance ties back to working-class communities who relied on this dish for sustenance, which is fundamental to understanding why is it called Sawmill Gravy.

 « Sawmill gravy exemplifies the resourcefulness of Southern cooking. » – Culinary Expert